Special Edition: macOS 10.14 Mojave Web Development Environment

-Part 1: macOS 10.12 Sierra Web Development Environment
+Part 1: macOS 10.14 Mojave Web Development Environment

 Developing web applications on macOS is a real joy.
 There are plenty of options for setting up your development environments, including the ever-popular MAMP Pro that provides a nice UI on top of Apache, PHP and MySQL.
 However, there are times when MAMP Pro has slow downs, or out of date versions, or is simply behaving badly due to its restrictive system of configuration templates and non-standard builds.